subhaadeep/attafi/README.md

 ## 🧪 Features

 * Automatically sets your adapter to monitor mode
+* Scan for access points and connected clients
 * Scans and lists available Wi-Fi networks
+* Select target BSSID and client
 * Launches deauthentication and handshake capture attacks in parallel
 * Attempts WPA/WPA2 cracking using `aircrack-ng` with `rockyou.txt`
+* User-friendly CLI prompts

 ---